uwhs-cse/UW-CSE12X/book/unit-2/lesson-2/expressions.md

 :::{admonition} Note
 :class: note

-Above, you'll see there's a lesson titled **Expressions [Video Walkthrough]**.
+Above, you'll see there's a video titled **Expressions [Video Walkthrough]**.
 The video and the reading both have the same information!
 You're not required to go through both the video and the reading, as the video just walks through the reading to help contextualize it!
 :::

 ## 🔢 Expressions